 What Are Breadcrumbs?

-Before diving into types and best practices, let’s ensure we’re all on the same page about breadcrumbs and how they work.
+Before discussing types and best practices, let’s ensure we all understand breadcrumbs and how they work.

 Breadcrumbs are a trail of links that show a user’s navigation path through a website.
 These cues show where a page is in the site hierarchy, helping with navigation.

-Typically, breadcrumbs appear horizontally across the top of a web page, often just below the main headings and title.
-A breadcrumb trail looks something like this:
+Typically, a breadcrumb navigation appears horizontally across the top of a web page, often just below the main headings and title.
+A trail of breadcrumbs looks something like this:

 Home > SEO Companies > New York SEO Companies > Four Dots

-Each word in the breadcrumb trail is a clickable link that takes users to that page when clicked.
+Each word in the navigation bar is a clickable link that takes users to that page when clicked.

 So, in this example: